jonnyleister23/defi-security-monitor/README.md

 ## Overview

-DeFi Security Monitor is a real-time blockchain security monitoring system that detects and visualizes potential threats on the Ethereum network.
-The dashboard provides comprehensive security analysis, threat detection, and educational resources for blockchain security.
+**DeFi Security Monitor** is a real-time blockchain security monitoring system that detects and visualizes potential threats on the Ethereum network.

+The dashboard provides **live monitoring, threat detection, and security insights** for DeFi users while also serving as an educational tool for blockchain security.

+---

-## Features
+## ✨ Features

 ### 🔍 Real-Time Monitoring
-- Live Ethereum blockchain connection
+- Live Ethereum blockchain connection via Infura
 - Gas price tracking and visualization
-- Smart contract interaction detection
+- Smart contract interaction monitoring
-- Large transaction monitoring
+- Large transaction detection

 ### 🛡️ Security Analysis
 - Risk scoring system